Glench/fuzzyset.js/README.rst

 fuzzyset - A fuzzy string set for javascript.
 =============================================

-fuzzyset is a data structure that performs something akin to fulltext search against data to determine likely mispellings and approximate string matching.
+*This is a fork of Glen Chiacchieri's [fuzzyset](http://Glench.github.com/fuzzyset.js) library - amended to fix memory leaks.* fuzzyset is a data structure that performs something akin to fulltext search against data to determine likely mispellings and approximate string matching.
 Note that this is a javascript port of a `python library`_.